-North Borden Building, 563 Spadina Avenue, 3rd Floor 416-978-8227 fnh.info@utoronto.ca www.studentlife.utoronto.ca/fnh
+563 Spadina Avenue, 3rd Floor

+fnh.info@utoronto.ca

+https://studentlife.utoronto.ca/department/first-nations-house/

 Hart House

 Hart House is the co-curricular centre of the University of Toronto: a place that welcomes both campus and community to explore cultural, intellectual and recreational activities.
 Aside from a wide array of events, lectures, live music and performances, Hart House offers classes for every interest from filmmaking and acting to archery and dance.
 Open 365 days a year, the facilities include a range of impressive rooms for study, dining, recreation and socializing, a modern athletics and aquatics facility, a satellite farm location, the acclaimed Justina M. Barnicke Art Gallery, a dynamic theatre, complete wedding, meeting and event services as well as the top-rated Gallery Grill restaurant all housed within a stunning, neo-Gothic building.